Perjeta Side Effects

 It is possible that some side effects of Perjeta may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to pertuzumab: intravenous solution

-Along with its needed effects, pertuzumab (the active ingredient contained in Perjeta) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, pertuzumab (the active ingredient contained in Perjeta) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking pertuzumab:More common
+If any of the following side effects occur while taking pertuzumab, check with your doctor or nurse immediately:More common

 - Black, tarry stools

 - joint pain, stiffness, or swelling